 New Energy brings sustainability to governmental and commercial entities.
 Technological advances and mature power markets have made renewable energy affordable for everyone and every load.
 At the same time, the most affordable energy is the kilowatt hour (kWh) that is not consumed.
 Energy efficiency smartly deployed will quickly return multiples of your

 investment.
 New Energy examines your power usage patterns and implements resilient solutions that balance affordable supply with energy demands.

 New Energy’s holistic approach will reduce your carbon footprint, increase profitability, and make you Lean & Green.

-In 1992, Mr. Cargas graduated from The American University’s Washington College of Law where he served as President of the Environmental Law Society.
-During law school, he worked for the Federal Energy Regulatory Commission in the Solicitor’s Office.
-In summer of 1992, he participated in the United Nations Conference on Environment and Development (Earth Summit) in Rio de Janeiro.
+James graduated from the University of Michigan in 1988 and served Michigan Congressman David E. Bonior as Deputy Press Secretary.
+In 1992, he graduated from The American University’s Washington College of Law where he served as President of the Environmental Law Society.
+During law school, he worked in the Solicitor’s Office at the Federal Energy Regulatory Commission.
+In the summer of 1992, he participated in the United Nations Conference on Environment and Development in Rio de Janeiro – the first Earth Summit.

-Mr. Cargas left the private sector in 1998 and joined the Clinton-Gore White House at the President’s Council on Sustainable Development.
-He finished out the Administration working for Secretary of Energy Bill Richardson at the U.S. Department of Energy.
-When Bill Richardson returned to New Mexico to become Governor, Mr. Cargas permanently moved to the nation’s Energy Capital to become Deputy Director of the North American Energy Standards Board.
+James subsequently held positions in a large DC law firm and as environmental counsel to a major interstate pipeline company.
+In 1998, he left the private sector to join the Clinton-Gore White House at the President’s Council on Sustainable Development.
+He finished out the Administration’s term working for Secretary of Energy Bill Richardson and former Public Utility Commission of Texas Chair Bob Gee at the U.S. Department of Energy.
+When Bill Richardson returned to New Mexico to become Governor, James moved to the nation’s Energy Capital to become Deputy Director of the North American Energy Standards Board.

 My LinkedIN: https://www.linkedin.com/in/jamescargas